samunemeth/E-paper-Clock/README.md

 The settings can be configured easily.
-There is an option to power down the display when the *ESP* goes to deep sleep: `POWER_DOWN_DISPLAY` And an option to prefer fast refreshes where possible: `MAX_USER_SECONDS`
+There is an option to power down the display when the *ESP* goes to deep sleep: `POWER_DOWN_DISPLAY` And an option to prefer fast refreshes where possible: `MAX_DISPLAYED_SECONDS`

 Messages, and time intervals can also be customised without much hassle.
 First look at the settings file `settings.h`,